rojerdu-dev/rojerdu-dev/README.md

 ### Hi there 👋

+### About Me
-### I'm Rojer (pronounced Roger) based in sunny California ☀️🏄‍♂️
+* My name is Rojer (pronounced Roger) 🙋‍♂️
+* Based in sunny California ☀️🏄‍♂️
+* I do data engineering 👷

 My philosophy is rooted in kaizen, or embracing constant improvement 🧠 📚 ⚙️ 🛠️ 📈

-Currently, I'm building innovative data engineering projects to further enhance my skills 👨‍💻 🏗️ 📡
+I use this approach to build innovative data engineering projects to further enhance my skills 👨‍💻 🏗️ 📡

-What I'm currently learning 🌱
+My Current Skillset 🤹🏼

 | Programming | Databases | Cloud    | Data Tools | DevOps   |
 |-------------|-----------|----------|------------|----------|